 Countries stated above are not conclusive for each group.
 For more information, refer to the Biosecurity and Trade of Australian Government Department of Agriculture, Fisheries and Forestry.

 All exporting countries fall into one of three groups and therefore the country you are moving from determines how easy or difficult it could be for you to take your pets to Australia.

 In any case, pets coming to Australia must be accompanied by a valid import permit and must spend a minimum of 10 days at an official post-entry quarantine facility.
 Pet owners must note that their dog or cat must be granted an import permit before the pets arrive in Australia and enter quarantine.

 The conditions for importing dogs of assistance are slightly different from those of regular pet dogs, although these dogs also require an import permit.
 First, the importer must provide evidence that the dog is trained to assist a disabled person and that it meets the standards of hygiene and behaviour required of an animal in a public place.
 Then, supporting documentation must be submitted, including a declaration form and training form for the dog and a medical history form for its disabled owner (handler).

 Since not all exotic animals are banned, owners can check the eligibility criteria and permissions through the Live Animals and Reproductive Material or the Biosecurity Import Conditions System (BICON) web pages of the Department of Agriculture and Water Resources.

-Now that you know the basics, check out the next section for details of regulations and documentation that you must complete before and after you and your pet arrive in Australia.
+Now that you know the basics, check out the next section for details of the regulations and documentation that you must complete before and after you and your pet arrive in Australia.